archivedrawer/tailwindcss-template/README.md

   npm run prod
 ```

-Alternatively, you can use the pre-configured dev and prod tasks in the "Terminal" menu

 ## References

 Shruti Balasa is an amazing creator who helped me with her tutorials on the install and setup of Tailwind CSS and Alpine.js, check her channel out, [Thirus](https://www.youtube.com/c/Thirus)!